-Kabosu, Dog Who Inspired Dogecoin And Shiba Inu, Is No More
+Kabosu, Dog Who Inspired Dogecoin and Shiba Inu, Is No More

 A farewell party for the popular dog will be held on Sunday in a Narita city park.

-Popular dog Kabuso, the face of dogecoin and several other meme tokens, passed away early Friday, his owner wrote in a blog post.
-He was over 17 years old.
+Popular dog Kabosu, the face of dogecoin and several other meme tokens, died early Friday, her owner wrote in a blog post.
+She was over 17 years old.

 “We will be holding a farewell party for Kabo-chan on Sunday, May 26th .
 It will be held at Flower Kaori in Kotsu no Mori, Narita City, from 1pm to 4pm,” the blog reads.

-Kabuso’s viral meme picture inspired the creation of dogecoin (DOGE) in 2013, initially starting off as a joke currency.
+Kabosu’s viral meme picture inspired the creation of dogecoin (DOGE) in 2013, initially starting off as a joke currency.
 DOGE’s success later birthed a whole cohort of dog-themed tokens such as shiba inu (SHIB) and floki (FLOKI), which have since cumulatively become one of the industry’s biggest sectors.

 Disclosure